What we do

 Who we are

-The Canada Climate Law Initiative is a cross-disciplinary research initiative, with principal investigators Dr. Janis Sarra, Peter A. Allard School of Law, University of British Columbia and Professor Cynthia Williams, Osgoode Hall Law School, York University.
+The Canada Climate Law Initiative is a cross-disciplinary research initiative, with principal investigators Dr. Janis Sarra and Dr. Carol Liao, Peter A. Allard School of Law, University of British Columbia and Professor Cynthia Williams, Osgoode Hall Law School, York University.
 Professors Sarra and Williams are also the Canadian principal investigators for the global Commonwealth Climate and Law Initiative (Oxford University, UK).

 CCLI’s flagship initiative is the Canadian Climate Governance Experts program offers free sessions on effective corporate governance to address climate-related financial risks and opportunities to corporate boards of directors and Canadian pension fund boards.
 The Experts include lawyers, accountants, economists, capital markets experts, company executives, and governance experts.
 They are committed to giving boards the most helpful facts regarding how the current state of climate science relates to their sector, and the duties of directors, officers and pension fiduciaries in Canada.
 Contact us to book a session with one of our experts.

 As Canadian partner and full participants in the global Commonwealth Climate and Law Initiative (Oxford), in 2017 /2018 we:

 - conducted expert meetings in Toronto and Calgary with industry and legal specialists